Yuvaraja's College, Mysore

-Yuvaraja's College, Mysore, is a general degree college (Autonomous) located at Mysore, Karnataka.
+Yuvaraja's College, Mysuru, is a general degree college (Autonomous) located at Mysuru, Karnataka.
 It was established in the year 1928.
 It is one of the four constituent colleges of University of Mysore.
 This college offers different undergraduate and postgraduate courses in science.

 Departments

 Science

 Biochemistry, Biotechnology, Botany, Management Sciences, Chemistry, Computer Science, Electronics, Environmental Science, Food Science and Nutrition, Geology, Mathematics, Microbiology, Molecular Biology, Physics, Sericulture, Statistics, Zoology.